|WEBSITE OTTO VERVAART|

 jurisdiction of the city of Utrecht during the 15th century.
 The Utrecht Archives hold many sources

 During 2004 I worked at the Centre for Dutch Monastic Archives in Nimwegen.
 My job concerned the preparation of electronic cataloguing and the foundation of an online monasticon.
 It prompted me to add a page on digital access to cultural heritage (auch auf deutsch - en français).
 The Centre for the Heritage of Dutch Monastic Life opened in 2006 at the monastery of the Crosiers at St. Agatha near Cuijk on the Meuse river.
 Since its start in 1989 the Centre cooperates closely with the Catholic Documentation Centre at Nimwegen and the Radboud University.
 In 2008 I worked in the central libray of the Brothers of Tilburg, a Dutch religious congregation which focuses on education.

-From June 2016 until December 2019 I worked as a project archivist at Het Utrecht Archief, the combined municipal and provincial archives at Utrecht.
-My main task was helping to complete the new finding aid for the collection of castle Hardenbroek, but I dealt with other collections as well, in particular for the medieval bishops of Utrecht.
-In Autumn 2020 I worked as a project archivist for the Special Collections at Utrecht University Library, dealing in particular with medieval and Early Modern charters, and with fragments of charters used in bindings.
+From June 2016 until December 2019 I worked as a project archivist at Het Utrechts Archief, the combined municipal and provincial archives at Utrecht.
+My main task was helping to complete the new finding aid for the archival collections of castle Hardenbroek, but I dealt with other collections as well, in particular for the medieval bishops of Utrecht.
+In Autumn 2020 and again medio 2021 I work as a project archivist for the Special Collections at Utrecht University Library, dealing in particular with medieval and Early Modern charters, and with fragments of charters used in bindings.

 You can find more information about my professional life at LinkedIn and Humanities Commons.